ARCANE -- Early Detection of Interplanetary Coronal Mass Ejections: Data

 The DSCOVR MAG and FC data have been validated against equivalent science-quality data from Wind and ACE.
 The results demonstrate strong statistical agreement in both magnetic field measurements and the velocity components relevant to this study \cite{lotoaniu_validation_2022}.
-Similarly, \citeA{Lugaz_2018} highlighted a sufficiently high correlation in magnetic ejecta measurements between ACE and Wind, supporting the interchangeability of these datasets when referencing event catalogs.
+Similarly, \citeA{Lugaz_2018} highlighted a sufficiently high correlation in magnetic ejecta measurements between ACE and Wind, supporting the interchangeability of these data sets when referencing event catalogs.

 Beyond data validation, \citeA{Bouriat_2022} explored the usability of ACE data for machine learning applications.
-While challenges such as data gaps were identified, their study suggested that integrating ACE with DSCOVR observations could help mitigate missing values, making these datasets more robust for predictive modeling.
+While challenges such as data gaps were identified, their study suggested that integrating ACE with DSCOVR observations could help mitigate missing values, making these data sets more robust for predictive modeling.
 A related investigation by \citeA{smith2022} assessed the suitability of near-real-time (NRT) data for space weather forecasting.
-Their findings indicate that while NRT datasets are valuable for real-time hazard prediction, they exhibit increased short-term variability and occasional anomalies when compared to post-processed, science-quality data.
+Their findings indicate that while NRT data sets are valuable for real-time hazard prediction, they exhibit increased short-term variability and occasional anomalies when compared to post-processed, science-quality data.
+Other studies, such as \citeA{turner_solar_2023}, demonstrated that despite the lower quality of NRT data, solar wind speed forecasts are comparable to those derived from science-level data.

 Despite these limitations, certain parameters in NRT data remain reliable, according to \citeA{smith2022}.
 For instance, solar wind velocity typically deviates by no more than $\pm10\%$ from the post-processed data.
 Similarly, density and temperature measurements are generally consistent with science-quality data but may display greater uncertainty.
 Magnetic field measurements show a comparable level of variability, with total field magnitudes typically accurate within $\pm10\%$ of their processed values.
 While \citeA{smith2022} suggest that some models might be able to overcome these issues when being trained directly on NRT data, others may require additional preprocessing steps.